Altena, North Brabant: Transport

 A car ferry in the very western part connects the city of Dordrecht with Altena.

 Nearest railway station is Gorinchem railway station in the municipality of Gorinchem, above Altena on the other side of the Boven Merwede river.

 History and religion

 Altena is the southernmost part of the Dutch Water Line, an obsolete defensive line, which contains several fortresses in this municipality like Fort Steurgat, Fort aan de Uppelse Dijk, and Fort Giessen, and with Woudrichem as a fortified city.

-Contrary to most other North Brabant municipalities, Protestantism is dominant in the Altena municipality, especially the Calvinist branch.
-Church attendance is high, and Christian oriented political parties receive many votes.
+Contrary to most other North Brabant municipalities, Protestantism is dominant in the Altena municipality, especially the Reformed branch.
+Church attendance is high, and Christian-oriented political parties receive many votes.